-- The region has a number of sports grounds and recreation spaces, which make up all of the open space in the region. - The Pimpinio Sports and Community Centre, and the Kalkee Recreation Reserve are both high quality recreational facilities, and provide important access to active open space. - To the western border of the region is the Wail State Forest and the West Wail Flora Reserve.
+- The Pimpinio Sports and Community Centre, and the Kalkee Recreation Reserve are both high quality recreational facilities, and provide important access to active open space. - To the western border of the region is the Wail State Forest and the West Wail Flora and Fauna Reserve managed by Parks Victoria. - There are numerous cultural heritage sites along the Wimmera River, and Parks Victoria and BGLC co-manage the Wimmera River Heritage Area Park that starts at Polkemmet Bridge and runs North to Wirrengen Plain.